Gele93/JSON_API_Runner/README.md

     ]
 }
 ```
-  -  To add new modules only methodMap needs to be extended and the service module to be implemented
+  -  To add new modules only methodMap needs to be extended, and the service module to be implemented

   ### 1.4.1 Usage:
   -  Toggle dark mode & Align direction for convenient usage